elastic/kibana/packages/kbn-config-schema/README.md

 #### `schema.oneOf()`

-Allows to specify a list of alternative schemas to validate input data against.
+Allows a list of alternative schemas to validate input data against.

 __Output type:__ `TValue1 | TValue2 | TValue3 | ..... as TUnion`